mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-15"></a>
 [Back to top](#top)
 ## NY-15 -- Rep. José Serrano (D)
+### Committees
+José Serrano is the #4 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,769,000.00 in SC HEP grants.